Bond percolation does not simulate site percolation: Further questions

 \section{Further questions}

-Inequalitites~\eqref{eq:final} and~\eqref{eq:computer} prove that if all three probabilities $\P(ab\|c)$, $\P(ac\|b)$ and $\P(a\|bc)$ are $0$, then one of $\P(abc)$ and $\P(a\|b\|c)$ should be $0$.
+Inequalitites~\eqref{eq:final} and~\eqref{eq:computer} prove that if all three probabilities $\mu(ab|c)$, $\mu(ac|b)$ and $\mu(a|bc)$ are $0$, then one of $\mu(abc)$ and $\mu(a|b|c)$ should be $0$.
 In fact, the stronger statement holds:

-\begin{proposition} If $\P(ab\|c) = 0$, then
+\begin{proposition} If $\mu(ab|c) = 0$, then

-\end{proposition} \begin{proof} As in the proof of Theorem~\ref{sitenotinbond}, we first delete or contract certain edges.
+\end{proposition} \begin{proof} As in the proof of Theorem~\ref{sitenotinbond}, we first delete the edges having probability $0$ and contract the edges having probability $1$.
 Now all paths from $a$ to $b$ should pass through $c$, otherwise, there will be a nonzero probability of one such path being open and the rest of the edges closed.
-This means $c$ splits the graph in halves, events $ac$ and $bc$ are determined by different sets of edges.
+This means $c$ splits the graph in two parts with $a$ and $b$ belonging to different parts.
+Thus, the events $ac$ and $bc$ are determined by different sets of edges and consequently are independent.

 \end{proof}